Rabbit Hemorrhagic Disease Virus 2

 • Do not wear your outside shoes in the home.
 Practice keeping shoes outside if you don't normally do this, and set aside "indoor" footwear.

 • Avoid contact with rabbits or hares outside the home.
 Plan what to do if you volunteer at an animal shelter, or have friends with rabbits you watch or visit.
-See tips from www.rabbit.org/rhdv to minimize the risk of spreading the virus on your clothing, shoes, and surfaces, using shoe covers and disinfecting with recommended products only in recommended concentrations.
+Minimize the risk of spreading the virus on your clothing, shoes, and surfaces, using shoe covers and disinfecting with recommended products only in recommended concentrations.
 Effective disinfectants include: bleach (1:10 dilution), potassium peroxymonosulfate (Virkon), accelerated hydrogen peroxide (Prevail, Accel, and Peroxigard).
 Do not use these on or around your rabbits.

 • Keep mosquitoes and flies out of the home with window and door screens.